Angry Geithner once warned S&P about U.S. downgrade: filing

 (Reuters) - Former U.S. Treasury Secretary Timothy Geithner angrily warned the chairman of Standard & Poor’s parent that the rating agency would be held accountable for its 2011 decision to strip the United States of its coveted “triple-A” rating, a new court filing shows.

-Harold McGraw, the chairman of McGraw-Hill Financial Inc MHFI.N, made the statement in a declaration filed by S&P on Monday, as it defends against the government’s $5 billion fraud lawsuit over its rating practices prior to the 2008 financial crisis.
+Harold McGraw, the chairman of McGraw-Hill Financial Inc MHFI.N, made the statement in a declaration filed by S&P on Monday, as part of its defense against the government’s $5 billion fraud lawsuit over its rating practices prior to the 2008 financial crisis.

 McGraw said he returned a call from Geithner on August 8, 2011, three days after S&P cut the U.S. credit rating to “AA-plus,” and that Geithner told him “you are accountable” for an alleged “huge error” in S&P’s work.